CovHack/CovHack2020/src/collections/faq/how-will-communication-be-done-at-the-end.md

 listOrder: 12
 ---

-We’ll be using Discord.

-You'll receive an link during the week before the event.
+You'll receive a link to join the events chat sometime in the week before.